sqlfluff/sqlfluff/CONTRIBUTING.md

 #### Release checklist:

 The [release page](https://github.com/sqlfluff/sqlfluff/releases) shows maintainers all merges since last release.
 Once we have a long enough list, we should prepare a release.
-We should follow the below checklist, part of which is automated by the ["Create release branch" GitHub Action](https://github.com/sqlfluff/sqlfluff/.github/workflows/create-release-branch.yaml):
+We should follow the below checklist, part of which is automated by the ["Create release branch" GitHub Action](https://github.com/sqlfluff/sqlfluff/.github/workflows/create-release-branch.yaml) (it will start a branch named `prep-{version-you-specified}`):

 - [ ] Change the version in `setup.cfg` and `plugins/sqlfluff-templater-dbt/setup.cfg`
 - [ ] Update the stable_version in the `[sqlfluff_docs]` section of `setup.cfg`